parttimenerd/cbmc/README.md

 This line gives us information on the aborted recursion: the recursive has not been evaluated, but the new variables for the result (and the effects) of the function call have been introduced.

-It is also possible to gain knownledge on the recursive call by executing an abstract version (all read variables are unknown at the start of the function application), this can be done be setting the environment variable `ENABLE_REC_GRAPH`: The call `ENABLE_REC_GRAPH="" cbmc --unwind 3 --dimacs examples/test_recursion.cpp` results in
+It is also possible to gain knowledge on the recursive call by executing an abstract version (all read variables are unknown at the start of the function application), this can be done be setting the environment variable `ENABLE_REC_GRAPH`: The call `ENABLE_REC_GRAPH="" cbmc --unwind 3 --dimacs examples/test_recursion.cpp` results in